Texel sights & activities in our Texel travel guide

 Ecomare in De Koog Texel - the seal sanctuary is one of the Texel sights

-In the afternoon we visit Ecomare in De Koog.
+In the afternoon we finally visit the Ecomare in De Koog.
 It was originally a sanctuary for injured animals.
 However, it has since grown into a place for anyone interested in the island's wildlife.
-We learn a lot about the Wadden Sea, the North Sea and the island of Texel.
+For example, we learn a lot about the Wadden Sea, the North Sea and the island of Texel.
+Here, you'll learn about the island's marine life and conservation efforts, and get an up-close look at seals in their natural habitat.
+The museum also offers interactive exhibits and exhibitions on the history and ecology of Texel.
+A great place to spend a day with the family and the entrance fee supports the sanctuary's important work in protecting the island's wildlife.

 How a sperm whale finances its museum - exceptional Texel sights

 Species that live on and in the North Sea can be seen on the outdoor area and in the aquariums.
 Among them we discover gannets, porpoises and a variety of fish.
-Since the facility is located in the middle of the Texel Dunes National Park, nature is not far away.
-With a bit of luck you can see seabirds and rare plants on a walk through the dunes.
+Since the facility is also located in the middle of the Texel Dunes National Park, nature is not far away.
+With a bit of luck you can see seabirds as well as rare plants on a walk through the dunes.

 1796 AZ De Koog